shubhmaheshwari3807-cmyk/Python_Projects/README.md

 -  **Tuple Info Finder:** Finds the index and count of a city name inside a fixed tuple of cities.
 -  **Student Report System:** Collects student names and marks, sorts them and counts students above a target score.
 -  **Contact Book:** Stores 3 contacts in a dictionary, searches for a contact's number, and lets the user delete a contact.
+-  **Student Grade Manager:** Collects marks for 2 students, calculates their average, assigns a grade (A/B/Fail), and stores results in a dictionary.